NVIDIA/modulus/examples/cfd/lagrangian_mgn/README.md

 In this project, we provide an example of Lagrangian mesh simulation for fluids.
 The Lagrangian mesh is particle-based, where vertices represent fluid particles and edges represent their interactions.
 Compared to an Eulerian mesh, where the mesh grid is fixed, a Lagrangian mesh is more flexible since it does not require tessellating the domain or aligning with boundaries.

 As a result, Lagrangian meshes are well-suited for representing complex geometries and free-boundary problems, such as water splashes and object collisions.
-However, a drawback of the Lagrangian mesh is that it typically requires smaller time steps to maintain physically valid simulations.
+However, a drawback of Lagrangian simulation is that it typically requires smaller time steps to maintain physically valid prediction.

 ## Dataset